x1ao4/chinese-language-pack-for-plex/README.md

 ## Translation Progress
 <img width="100%" alt="进度" src="https://github.com/x1ao4/plex-locale-zhcn/assets/112841659/e7e3f6ba-59e3-4bb2-82d5-7b3598aab5e2">

 The blue part in the figure below represents the official translation, while the green part represents my translation.
-The translation for Plex Media Server will be applied to all-platform applications like Plex, Plex Web, Plex HTPC, Plexamp, and Plex Dash, while the translation for Web Clients will be applied to the desktop Plex application.
+The translation for Plex Media Server will be applied to all-platform applications like Plex, Plex Web, Plex HTPC, Plexamp, and Plex Dash, while the translation for Web Clients will be applied to the Plex desktop application as well as Plex Web accessed via IP or custom domain (provided corresponding files are replaced).
 (Translation will continue to be updated)

 ## Demo